gitmydshub/Bike-Sharing-Assignment/README.md

 ### Model Building

 In the dataset provided, you will notice that there are three columns named `casual`, `registered`, and `cnt`.
 The variable `casual` indicates the number casual users who have made a rental.
 The variable `registered` on the other hand shows the total number of registered users who have made a booking on a given day.
 Finally, the `cnt` variable indicates the total number of bike rentals, including both `casual` and `registered`.
 The model should be built taking this `cnt` as the target variable.
+### Conclusion
+- `Temp` is the most significant variable with the largest coefficient.
+- Followed by `yr` and `season_Winter`.
+- Bike rentals is more for the month of `september`.
+- The rentals reduce due to increase in `windspeed`.
+- The rentals reduce during `holiday`.
 ### Steps for Model Building
 1. Reading and Understanding Data
 2. Visualising the Data